CoThings-App/cothings/README.md

 For now, it's only a web application and it needs to update the status of the current room manually.
 Without any restriction anyone can update the counter in case of people forget to update their status.
 It uses socket for realtime communication.

-Here's a screenshot that we use for our share-house's kitchen:
+Here's some screenshots that we use for our share-house's facility:

 ![Lobby](https://github.com/rainlab-inc/coliving/blob/master/assets/static/images/app_screenshot_lobby.png "Lobby Overall")
 ![Room](https://github.com/rainlab-inc/coliving/blob/master/assets/static/images/app_screenshot_room.png "Room Stats")